charparr/parr-thesis/thesis/data_long.md

 </p>

 <p>
 One gap in the error analysis is the nonexistent 2016 validation points for Happy Valley.
-One option is to use the mean of all Happy Valley annual mean errors (0.19 m) to correct the snow depth dDEM.
+One option is to use the mean of all Happy Valley annual mean errors (0.17 m) to correct the snow depth dDEM.
 Another option is to use the mean error from the same year, but from the other study area (CLPX 2016; 0.40 m).
-An arguement for using 0.19 m is that in every year the median error for CLPX is greater than the median error at Happy Valley (Figure 14).
+An arguement for using 0.17 m is that in every year the median error for CLPX is greater than the median error at Happy Valley (Figure 14).
 However, as discussed earlier, the errors are consistent through time across different geographic zones.
 For example, for every geographic zone the 2016 median error is greater than the 2012 and 2013 median errors (Figure 17).
 With this behavior in mind we can weight the 2016 CLPX median error by the tendency of the Happy Valley errors to be less than the CLPX errors.
-The Happy Valley mean error (all years) accounts for 63% of the CLPX mean error (all years exlcuding 2016).
-We adjust the CLPX 2016 mean error of 0.40 m by 63% to 0.25 m and use this value to correct the 2016 Happy Valley snow depth dDEM.
+The Happy Valley mean error (all years) accounts for 59% of the CLPX mean error (all years exlcuding 2016).
+We adjust the CLPX 2016 mean error of 0.40 m by 59% to 0.24 m and use this value to correct the 2016 Happy Valley snow depth dDEM.
 </p>

-#### Post Correction Check

-###### TODO: Compare values of corrected snow depth rasters at known snow-free sites (rocks, roads).
-Are they about zero?

 ## Conclusion and Moving Forward